-Myeloma UK has opened clinical trial MUK eleven to recruitment.
+Myeloma UK has launched clinical trial MUK eleven.
 It is a first of its kind immunotherapy trial in myeloma which uses a naturally occurring virus to destroy myeloma cells.

 MUK eleven is a Phase 1b trial which aims to recruit 44 patients to study the effects of Reolysin®, in combination with immunomodulatory drugs (IMiDs) pomalidomide (Imnovid®) or lenalidomide (Revlimid®) as a treatment for relapsing myeloma patients.